 Learn how to find a route and directions with the route service.

-Routing is the process of finding the path from an origin to a destination in a street network.
-You can use the Routing service to find routes, get driving directions, calculate drive times, and solve complicated, multiple vehicle routing problems.
+Routing is finding the path from an origin to a destination in a street network.
+You can use the Routing service to find routes, get driving directions, calculate drive times, and solve complicated, multiple-vehicle routing problems.
 To create a route, you typically define a set of stops (origin and one or more destinations) and use the service to find a route with directions.
-You can also use a number of additional parameters such as barriers and mode of travel to refine the results.
+You can also use several additional parameters, such as barriers and mode of travel, to refine the results.

 In this tutorial, you will define an origin and destination by clicking on the map.
 These values are used to get a route and directions from the route service.
 The directions are also displayed on the map.